It Looked As Though Millions Of Babies Would Miss Out On A Lifesaving Vaccine

 But then after NPR's story aired, GSK changed course.
 The company is now filling in almost half of the vaccine gap left by Merck.
 Earlier this year, GSK begun supplying Rotarix to the Ivory Coast — where nearly a million babies are born each year.
 "GSK is pleased that we have sufficient capacity and hopes to fulfill the demand for Rotarix in Ivory Coast for as long as required," a spokesperson wrote in an email to NPR.

 The other part of the vaccine gap will be filled largely by one of two Indian pharmaceutical companies.
-Last year, the World Health Organization gave its stamp of recommendation two new rotavirus vaccines, Rotavac and Rotasill, which are manufactured by Bharat Pharmaceuticals and Serum Institute of India, respectively.
-Back in November, health experts said three West African countries — Mali, Burkino Faso and Sao Tome and Principe — would eventually switch to these vaccines.
+Last year, the World Health Organization gave its stamp of recommendation two new rotavirus vaccines, Rotavac and Rotasiil, which are manufactured by Bharat Pharmaceuticals and Serum Institute of India, respectively.
+Back in November, health experts said three West African countries — Mali, Burkino Faso, and São Tomé and Príncipe — would eventually switch to these vaccines.
 But that was expected to take at least two years.

 Now all three countries are speeding up the timeline and plan to roll out the new vaccine by 2020, says Heather Deehan, chief of UNICEF's Vaccine Centre.
 In the meantime, the countries are relying on stocks of the Merck vaccine to continue immunizations.